danielarodriguez4/danielarodriguez4/README.md

 ## About me

-I'm a Software Engineering student on track to graduate in 2026.
+I'm a Systems Engineering student on track to graduate in 2026.
 I'm actively sharpening my web development skills, with a special interest in frontend development.
 My passion for design and creating visually appealing interfaces drives my enthusiasm for this area.

 - 🔭 I’m currently learning **React** and **Node.js**